soframel/squic/README.md

 Than you can adapt your app name and other information, and generate the application with your preferred android packaging tool (Eclipse or Ant, after installing the android sdk).

+### How to build using Maven
+You can use Maven to build squic, as well as your project.
+Copy the pom.xml from any of the test projects (from squic-test for example) and change your module name, build, and that's it!

 ### How to build using Ant
+Note that it is easier to build using Maven...
 To use the provided Ant build.xml file, follow android's documentation (http://developer.android.com/guide/developing/building/building-cmdline.html).
 But as a summary:
 * install android-sdk